 - Create a relaxing bedtime routine to help you wind down from the day.
 This could include reading, taking a warm bath, or stretching.

-- Make sure your bedroom is dark, quiet, and cool – all of which promote better sleep.
+- Make sure your bedroom is dark, quiet, and cool, promoting better sleep.

 - Limit your caffeine intake and avoid drinking it late in the day.